 Over the years, other materials like lead were used to make tinsel but today, it’s made from PVC (plastic) coated in a metallic finish.
 Plastic tinsel does not hang as well as tinsel made from heavy metals such as silver and lead but life is a trade off after all (new tinsel is affordable and we won’t die from lead poisoning)!

-Vintage Holiday does it again with this tabletop tree covered in antique lead tinsel.
+Vintage Holiday does it again with this Christmas tree is covered in antique metal tinsel and hundreds of Shiny Brite ornaments as well as this tabletop tree covered in antique lead tinsel.
 I love it paired with big, colorful bulb lights!

 He takes vintage Christmas to the max with his collections of Putz houses, bottle brush trees, Christmas cards strung on garland, and blow molds!